LogtalkDotOrg/logtalk3/tools/lgtdoc/NOTES.md

 for the XML files, including the output directory.
 To consult the documentation of the `lgtdoc` tool, open the `docs/tools.html` file in a web browser.
-The `lgtdoc/xml` directory includes several ready to use scripts for converting the XML documenting files to e.g. PDF or (X)HTML.
+The `lgtdoc/xml` directory includes several ready to use scripts for converting the XML documenting files to (X)HTML, PDF, Markdown, or plain text files.
 See the `lgtdoc/xml/NOTES.md` for details.

 All source files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).